eternal-f1ame/RA_MATQA/README.md

 # RA MATQA (Retrieval Augmented Math Question Answering)

-We build our implementation based on the code from https://github.com/LZhenwen/MWP-BERT, thanks for their contribution!
+We build our implementation based on the code from https://github.com/LZhenwen/MWP-BERT.
+Thanks for their contribution!

 ## Network Training